DE / EN

 Zeitzeugin im Volucap © Filmuniversität Babelsberg KONRAD WOLF, Foto: Jakob Grasböck

-When Holocaust survivors talk about their experiences, they often do this at events, at the invitation of schools or in front of TV cameras.
-But now that more than 78 years have passed since the end of the Nazi regime, there are fewer and fewer eyewitnesses who can tell us about the horrors first-hand.
-It’s not only historians who are faced with the question of how can we communicate to the younger generations what happened back then and must not be allowed to be repeated?
-Immersive media such as Virtual or Augmented Reality applications offer a chance to approach the culture of memory in a new way.
-A special project that can be viewed from the end of August at various locations throughout Brandenburg is “For Real? – Virtual Encounters with Historical Eyewitnesses” which has been made possible thanks to a cooperation between the Brandenburg Society for Culture and History (BGK) and the Film University Babelsberg KONRAD WOLF, with funding from the Foundation Remembrance, Responsibility and Future (EVZ).Volucap was tasked with overseeing the technical processing, rendering and data management.
-The volumetric raw data of the interviews had already been recorded during a previous project.
+When Holocaust survivors talk about their experiences, they often do so at events, at the invitation of schools or in front of TV cameras.
+However, more than 78 years after the end of the Nazi regime, there are fewer and fewer eyewitnesses who can give us first-hand accounts of the horrors.
+The question is not only for historians: how do we convey to the younger generations what happened back then and must not happen again?
+Immersive media such as virtual or augmented reality applications offer an opportunity to approach the culture of remembrance in a new way.
+One particular project, which can be viewed at various locations in Brandenburg from the end of August, is “In Echt? – Virtuelle Begegnung mit NS-Zeitzeug:innen” (In Real? – Virtual Encounters with Nazi Eyewitnesses) – created through a cooperation between the Brandenburg Society for Culture and History (BGK) and the Film University Babelsberg KONRAD WOLF and financed with funds from the Foundation EVZ – Remembrance, Responsibility and Future.
+Volucap was commissioned for the technical processing, rendering and data management.
+The volumetric raw data of the interviews had already been recorded there in a previous project.

-„For Real…?“ is a nationwide pilot project that will hopefully offer points of departure on an international level as well since the problem of nascent anti-Semitism, racism and xenophobia is not one specific to Brandenburg (or Germany).
-The ability to hear and see authentic historical eyewitnesses recounting their traumatic experiences first-hand is a very important way of gaining a personal experience of historical events.
-“However, it will become even more important for us to preserve the “immediacy” of their stories once these witnesses are no longer with us,” Dr. Katalin Krasznahorkai, Lead Curator/Artistic Director at the Brandenburg Society for Culture and History, explains.
+“In Echt…?” is a nationwide pilot project that will hopefully also have points of reference in an international context.
+After all, the problem of flaring anti-Semitism, racism and xenophobia is not a specifically Brandenburg (or German) problem.
+Hearing and seeing authentic contemporary witnesses here, who tell their traumatic experiences first-hand, is a very essential approach to a personal experience of historical events.
+However, when these contemporary witnesses are no longer around, it is all the more important to retain the “liveliness” of their stories,” explains Dr. Katalin Krasznahorkai, Curatorial Director, Brandenburg Society for Culture and History.

-Volumetric eyewitness interviews
+Volumetric interviews with contemporary witnesses

-New approach to cultures of memory
+A new approach to cultures of remembrance

-The aesthetic adopted for the narrative here is also a different one.
-The white space of the studio was retained in the later VR application.
-“It was important for us that the recording situation remains transparent from a documentary perspective,” says Professor Björn Stockleben who was the project manager for “For Real?” on behalf of the Film University.
-“The previous project had seen us working with elaborate digital reconstructions of locations in Theresienstadt to provide a visual context for the testimony from the contemporary witness Margot Friedländer.
-We are focusing here on the immediate presence of the person who is speaking and thus only concentrating on the volumetric captures.”
+The aesthetics of the narrative are also different.
+In the later VR application, the white space of the studio is retained.
+“It was important to us that the filming situation remains transparent from a documentary point of view,” says Professor Björn Stockleben, project manager of “In Echt?” at the Film University.
+“In the previous project, we worked with elaborately digitally reconstructed locations in Theresienstadt in order to visually contextualize the accounts of contemporary witness Margot Friedländer.
+This time, we are focusing on the immediate presence of the narrator and therefore placing the volumetric shots alone at the center.”

-The exhibition „For Real?“
+The exhibition “For real?”

-The interviews will be shown in the exhibition “In Real?” from the end of August at various locations in Brandenburg – from Potsdam through Wittstock/Dosse, Kyritz, Pritzwalk, and Jüterbog to Cottbus and Finsterwalde.
-The Brandenburg Society for Culture has worked together with an agency to create an accompanying exhibition offering a lot of additional information.
-It is particularly important for them to make this format and virtual encounters with historical eyewitnesses of the Nazi terror accessible for regional and rural locations outside of the big cities as this is urgently needed there.
+From the end of August, the photographs will be shown in the “In Echt?” exhibition at various locations in Brandenburg, including Potsdam, Wittstock/Dosse, Kyritz, Pritzwalk, Jüterborg, Cottbus and Finsterwalde.
+Together with an agency, the Brandenburg Society for Culture has created an accompanying exhibition that offers a wealth of additional information.
+It is particularly important to them to offer access to this format and virtual encounters with contemporary witnesses to National Socialism in regional and rural locations beyond the big cities, where it is urgently needed.